 Sitting in the crowd, not understanding a word of local jokes, watching groups gather and disperse, I felt I was watching a movie.

 Stories were playing all around me and I was just sitting there and watching them.
 There was a quaint familiarity about Thimpu.
 The cafes, markets, people seemed all familiar to me.

 My host at the Airbnb surprised me with a dinner when I reached back.
 She made traditional Bhutanese cuisine for us (my fellow Airbnber and me) which was scrumptious.

-On my host’s recommendation, both I & fellow Airbnber went to a popular club in the city later.
+On my host’s recommendation, both I & the fellow Airbnber went to a popular club in the city later.

 The place was small and crowded.
 But, not once I felt uncomfortable or unsafe.
 It just seemed like one big celebration where everyone wanted to enjoy and have a good time.

-The experience was similar when I attended the concert on South Korea and Bhutan friendship next day.
+The experience was similar when I attended the concert on South Korea and Bhutan friendship the next day.